telepresenceio/telepresence/quick-start/demo-node.md

 In this guide, we'll give you a hands-on tutorial with Telepresence.
 To go through this tutorial, the only thing you'll need is a computer that runs Docker Desktop >=20.10.7.
 We'll give you a pre-configured remote Kubernetes cluster and a Docker container to run locally.

 If you don't have Docker Desktop already installed, go to the [Docker download page](https://www.docker.com/get-started) and install Docker.

-If you have Docker Desktop already installed, make sure it is running with the following command:
+You can check if Docker was installed with the following command:

 <CheckDockerCommand/>